flightaware/firestarter/README.md

 details).

 ## Quickstart
+We suggest that you have at least 8GB of RAM and 30GB of available disk space to run the full Firestarter stack.

 You must set the following variables (in your environment or a .env file) before you can start using Firestarter.
 * FH_USERNAME - Your FlightAware Firehose account username